-Adding plants to indoor spaces adds beauty to our surroundings, helps remove toxins from the air and enhances our sense of well being.
-When choosing indoor plants, color, texture and form can complement existing décor to create a striking focal point or soften hard edges and angles.
+Adding plants for indoor beauty also helps remove toxins from the air and enhances our sense of well-being.
+When choosing indoor plants, color, texture, and form can complement existing décor to create a striking focal point or soften hard edges and angles.

 Plants Needing Low Light – Place these plants more than eight feet away from windows or in a northern exposure.

 This easy-care plant adds beauty and grace to any room and is a proven “clean air plant” helping remove toxins like formaldehyde from the environment.
-Most varieties have lance-shaped leaves heavily mottled with shades of green, gray and silver.
-We love the new Jazzed Gem series with splashes of vibrant reds, pinks and corals.
+Most varieties have lance-shaped leaves heavily mottled with shades of green, gray, and silver.
+We love the new Jazzed Gem series with splashes of vibrant reds, pinks, and corals.
 ‘Sparkling Sarah’ has pink and cream highlights and red stems.
-Grows one to three foot tall and wide.
+Grows one to three feet tall and wide.

 Peacock Plant (Calathea) and Prayer Plant (Marantha)

 These are natural works of art.
 The stripes and dots and colors on the tops of the leaves fascinate, while the dark purple and softness of the undersides make them irresistible to touch.
 Use one as a focal point or in a group with solid-colored plants.
-Prayer plant derives its name from the pairs of leaves that close together at night as if to pray.
+The prayer plant derives its name from the pairs of leaves that close together at night as if to pray.
 Set these on trays of moist pebbles for increased humidity.
-Peacock plant grows two to three foot tall and prayer plant grows one foot tall.
+Calathea grows two to three foot tall and prayer plant grows one foot tall.

 This is a truly “wow” plant.
-Bold, bright and colorful—with red, yellow, orange and even purple stripes and dots highlighting the green leaves—a croton brings the tropics to any setting.
+Bold, bright, and colorful—with red, yellow, orange, and even purple stripes and dots highlighting the green leaves—croton brings the tropics to any setting.
 Place in a sunroom where it can grow into a small shrub or use smaller plants to create a lovely centerpiece on your Thanksgiving table.